jorbDehmel/oak/README.md

     println<i32>(5);
 }
 ```

+## Whitespace

+Oak's lexer does not keep track of tabs or newlines, and uses spaces exclusively to delimitate symbols.
+There is, therefore, no compile-time reason why a newline would ever be necessary.
+The translator reads all Oak files as a single line.
+This does NOT mean that you should use poor form!

 ## Acorn
 Acorn is the Oak translator, compiler, and linker.
 Oak is first translated into C++, which is then compiled and linked.